williamollio/CPP-Modules/README.md

 * pre increment : ++x : increment x and return the new value of x
 * post increment : x++ : increment x and return the original value of x
+* the copy construcor is used to initialize a previously uninitialized object from some other object's data.
+* the assignement operator is used to replace the data of a previously initialized object with some other object's data.

 ### CPP03